joomcode/redispipe/README.md

 https://redis.io/topics/pipelining

 Pipelining improves maximum throughput that redis can serve, and reduces CPU usage both on redis server and on client.
-That is why pipelining were considered as a critical feature for our infrastructure.
+Mostly it comes from saving system CPU consumption.

 But it is not always possible to use pipelining explicitly: not always you have bunch of commands you ready to send.
 Usually there are dozen of concurrent goroutines, each sends just